bengrunfeld/study-notes/interviews/javascript-interview-questions.md

 What is a closure, how do you use it and please write one which increments a counter.

 In recursive programming, how do you avoid a stack overflow in a massive loop?

-What is the difference between call and apply

 What is the difference between foreach and map